 Besides a sustained theoretical, exhibition, and residency program at RAW Material Company, she maintains a critical curatorial and advisory activity and regularly takes part in juries and selection committees.
 She lives and works between Dakar and Basel.

 South African-born Gabi Ngcobo served as curator for the recent 10th Berlin Biennale for Contemporary Art.
 Since the early 2000s, Ngcobo has been engaged in collaborative artistic, curatorial, and educational projects in South Africa and on an international scope.
 She is a founding member of the Johannesburg based collaborative platforms NGO – Nothing Gets Organised and Center for Historical Reenactments.

-In 2016 Ngcobo was one of the co-curators of the 32nd Bienal de São Paulo and cocurated A Labour of Love at Weltkulturen Museum in Frankfurt and Johannesburg Art Gallery.
+In 2016 Ngcobo was one of the co-curators of the 32nd Bienal de São Paulo and co-curated the exhibition, A Labour of Love at Weltkulturen Museum in Frankfurt and Johannesburg Art Gallery in Johannesburg.
 She has worked at the Iziko South African National Gallery in Cape Town and at the Cape Africa Platform, where she co-curated the Cape07 Biennale, 2007.

-Having recently worked on conserving and restoring Looking for Langston images from his extensive archive, he exhibited photographic works at Victoria Miro Gallery, London (2017), Jessica Silverman Gallery, San Francisco (2016) and Ron Mandos Gallery, Amsterdam (2016) with a screening of the film in its original 16mm print at Tate Britain.
+Having recently worked on conserving and restoring Looking for Langston images from his extensive archive, he exhibited photographic works at Victoria Miro Gallery in London (2017), Jessica Silverman Gallery in San Francisco (2016) and Ron Mandos Gallery in Amsterdam (2016) with a screening of the film in its original 16mm print at Tate Britain.